healthinformatics-blip/Healthinformatics/README.md

 ## How to Use:

-1. Download the notebook and dataset.
+1. Download the notebook (malaria-prediction-app.ipynb) and dataset.
 2. convert the dataset to csv
 3. Install the required libraries:
    `pip install -r requirements.txt`